Jenseits1/Jenseits1/README.md

 Passionate about computer science and system-level concepts, from low-level architecture to the design of programming languages

 ## Interests
-Software Engineering · Computer Science · Compilers & Optimization
+Software Engineering · Computer Science · Language Design, Compilers & Optimization